A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Dichotomy for flow-type diffeomorphisms

 Observe that $m$ (and $\mu^{cu\otimes s}$) does not depend on the choice of the partition of unity.
 Indeed, if $1=\chi'_1+\dots+\chi'_{r'}$ is another partition of unity subordinated to some finite cover defined by points $p'_1,\dots,p'_{r'}$, then, for every $\phi\in C(M)$,

-The local formula in eq.~\eqref{eq-loc-mp}, valid in any open set $U_p$, implies that the disintegration of $\mu^{cu\otimes s}$ wrt to any partition subordinate to $\Fs$ is given by the Margulis $s$-conditionals $m^s_x$ for a.e. $x\in M$.
+The local formula in eq.~\eqref{eq-loc-mp}, valid in any open set $U_p$, implies that the disintegration of $\mu^{cu\otimes s}$ with respect to any partition subordinate to $\Fs$ is given by the Margulis $s$-conditionals $m^s_x$ for a.e. $x\in M$.

 To show $f$-invariance, observe that for any measurable subset $A$ of $U_p\cap f^{-1}(U_q)$ with $p,q\in M$,